-I hope that you enjoy eating pizza again with IBS with these low fodmap vegetarian pizza ideas with these individually sized pizzas as much as me and my family do!
+In conclusion, I hope that you enjoy eating pizza again with IBS with these low fodmap vegetarian pizza ideas with these individually sized pizzas as much as me and my family do!
 As an Asheville registered dietitian nutritionist working with people with GI health conditions, as a registered dietitian in Asheville helping people with GI health, I love sharing ideas to help make things easier by sharing delicious recipes.
 It’s time to have a pizza party!